BetterThanTomorrow/calva/docs/readthedocs/source/formatting.md

  You configure Calva's formatting using [cljfmt's configuration EDN](https://github.com/weavejester/cljfmt#configuration).
 This means that you can adjust the above mentioned defaults, including the indenting.

+ **NB:** The `cljfmt` docs mention the `:cljfmt` config key of Leiningen projects.
+Calva does not yet read the config from there, so if your Leiningen project has such a configuration, you will need to copy it out into a file.

  To start changing the defaults, paste the following map into a file and save it.
 It could be somewhere in the project workspace, or some other place, dependig on your requirements:

 ```clojure